Canon 1D X vs Olympus E-M1 II

-The Canon EOS-1D X and the Olympus OM-D E-M1 Mark II are two digital cameras that were announced, respectively, in October 2011 and September 2016.
+The Canon EOS-1D X and the Olympus OM-D E-M1 Mark II are two digital cameras that were officially introduced, respectively, in October 2011 and September 2016.
 The 1DX is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1DX) and a Four Thirds (E-M1 II) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Olympus provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Olympus provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D X vs Olympus E-M1 II

 The physical size and weight of the Canon 1D X and the Olympus E-M1 II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1DX – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is considerably smaller (54 percent) than the Canon 1D X. Moreover, the E-M1 II is substantially lighter (63 percent) than the 1DX.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
-You can find an overview of optics for the two cameras in the Canon EF Lens Catalog (1DX) and the Micro Four Thirds Lens Catalog (E-M1 II).
+You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1DX) and the Micro Four Thirds Lens Catalog (E-M1 II).
 Mirrorless cameras, such as the E-M1 II, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.